AndrewLJackson/SIBER/cran-comments.md

          * NOTE: checking HTML version of manual ...
 NOTE Skipping checking HTML validation: no command 'tidy' found
          * Maintainer states that this NOTE appears to arise owing to lack of 3rd party software on the server.
 These same HTML checks pass on other OS installs.
-     * Maintainer states that several other R-hub based OS failed testing owing to lack of available 3rd party installation of jags including Fedora Linux and Windows Server 2022.
+     * Maintainer states that several other R-hub based OS failed testing at vignette building stage owing to lack of available 3rd party installation of JAGS including Fedora Linux and Windows Server 2022.

 ## Downstream dependencies